bcit-pollination/installation_instructions_pollination/docs/mobile_app/android.md

 4. Enable USB-debugging and press OK when prompted by the RSA authentication pop-up

-:::warning
+:::note
 The adb (Android Debug Bridge) command from Android Studio must be run in the respective directory: ``android_sdk/platform-tools/``
 :::

 If you are on Windows, you can add the directory to the system environment PATH: ``C:\Users\<user>\AppData\Local\Android\Sdk\platform-tools``

-Doing so will allow you to run the adb command-line tool globally
+Doing so will allow you to run the adb command-line tool globally and forgo the previous note

 If you are on Ubuntu Linux, please follow the second step within the ``Set up a device for development`` section from this tutorial: https://developer.android.com/studio/run/device#setting-up